cybertraining-dsc/su21-reu-376/project/index.md

 There are over 2000 types of  dental implant systems (DIS) that differs in diameter, length, shape, coating, and surface material properties.
 These devices have more than a 90% long termed survival rate which ranges more than 10 years.
 Inevitably, biological and mechanical complications such as fractures, low implant stability, and screw loosening can occur.
 Therefore, identifying the correct Dental Implant System is essential to repair or replace  the existing system.
 Methods and techniques that enables clear identification is insufficient.

 Artificial intelligence is a branch of computer science that focuses on building and programming machines to think like humans and mimic their actions.
 A deep convolutional neural network (DCNN) is a brach of artificial intelligence that applies multiple layers of nonlinear processing units for feature extraction, transformation, and classification of high dimensional datasets.
 Deep convolutional neural networks are commonly used to identify patterns in images and videos.
 The structure typically consist of four types of layers: convolution, pooling, activation, and fully connected.
 These neural networks use images as an input to train a classifier which employs a mathematical operation called a convolution.
 Deep neural networks have been successfully applied in the dental field and demonstrated advantages in terms of diagnosis and prognosis.
+Using automated deep convolutional neural networks is highly efficient in classifying different dental implant systems compared to most dental professionals.

 ## 2. Data sets

 ![Mean IT and Implant Stability Quotient](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-376/main/project/images/Mean-IT-and-implant-stability-quotient-ISQ-in-different-bone-types-Both-IT-and-ISQ.png)

+Researchers at Daejon Dental Hospital used automated deep neural convolutional networks to evaluate the efficacy of its ability to classify dental implant systems and compare the performance with dental professionals using radiographic images.

+11,980 raw panoramic and periapical radiographic images of dental implant systems were collected. these images were then randomly divided into 2 groups: 9584 (80%) images were selected for the training dataset and the remaining 2396 (20%) images were used as the testing dataset.

+## 2.1 Dental implant classification
+Dental implant systems were classified into six different types with a diameter of 3.3-5.0mm and a length of 7-13mm.
+* Astra OsseoSpeed® TX (Dentsply IH AB, Molndal, Sweden), with a diameter of 4.5–5.0 mm and a length of 9–13 mm;
+* Implantium® (Dentium, Seoul, Korea), with a diameter of 3.6–5.0 mm and a length of 8–12 mm;
+* Superline® (Dentium, Seoul, Korea), with a diameter of 3.6–5.0 mm and a length of 8–12 mm;
+* TSIII® (Osstem, Seoul, Korea), with a diameter of 3.5–5.0 mm and a length of 7–13 mm;
+* SLActive® BL (Institut Straumann AG, Basel, Switzerland), with a diameter of 3.3–4.8 mm and a  length of 8–12 mm;
+* SLActive® BLT (Institut Straumann AG, Basel, Switzerland), with a diameter of 3.3–4.8 mm and a  length of 8–12 mm.

 - [ ] Find data sets about effects about dentronics
 - [ ] Identify the purpose of data sets